WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 Set the IP address binding for the loopback connections port (usually 13685).
 If not set it defaults to localhost.
 This port is used for internal connections between WebHare processes and allows access to the whmanager (eg. IPC, events, mutexes)

+### WEBHARE_ELASTICSEARCH_BINDHOST
+Set the host (or IP) for the builtin Elasticsearch, if enabled.
+If not set it defaults to 127.0.0.1

 ## Debugging/selftests

 ### WEBHARE_DEBUGCHROME